JoWilks25/Typing-Focus-App/docs/user-stories/USER_STORIES.md

 # User Stories & Acceptance Criteria

-Comprehensive user stories and acceptance criteria for the Typing Focus App, consolidated from multiple sources and aligned with current implementation.
+Comprehensive user stories and acceptance criteria for Draft Tree, consolidated from multiple sources and aligned with current implementation.

 ## 1. Application Navigation & Setup